Design history · Contemporary Japanese identity

 The creative director who translated Japanese retail into a global visual language.

-Kashiwa Sato (born 1965) is the Japanese creative director whose Samurai Inc. studio has designed the visual identity of most of the major Japanese consumer brands of the last two decades — Uniqlo, Rakuten, Tsutaya, Fuji Xerox, 7-Eleven Japan.
+Kashiwa Sato (born 1965) is the Japanese creative director whose Samurai Inc. studio has designed the visual identity of most of the major Japanese consumer brands of the last two decades — Uniqlo, Rakuten, Tsutaya, 7-Eleven Japan.
 His 2006 Uniqlo global rollout is the most internationally visible Japanese identity project of the 2000s.

 Key facts